 New York’s Harmful Algal Bloom (HAB) Initiative seeks to mitigate the threat of HABs to sources of drinking water in upstate New York through regional collaboration, advanced monitoring pilot projects, and the development and implementation of community-specific action plans. $65 million was pledged to advance the objectives of the HABs Initiative.

 Skaneateles Lake monitoring buoy (United States Geological Survey)

 - The initiative has four main components: convening regional summits with agency representatives, stakeholders, and national water quality/HAB experts; developing Action Plans and providing nearly $60 million in grant funding for implementation; in-lake mitigation pilot projects; and, conducting advanced research and monitoring.

 - 12 priority lakes were identified, including five Finger Lakes in the Lake Ontario watershed (Conesus, Honeoye, Cayuga, Owasco, and Skaneateles Lakes).

-Additionally, pilot projects resulting from the regional summits’ recommendations were announced in the summer of 2018 for three sites within the Great Lakes basin.
-Researchers deployed two advanced monitoring stations to nearshore and offshore sites on Skaneateles Lake, Owasco Lake, and Seneca Lake.
-These monitoring stations will provide real-time water-quality information that contributes to the understanding of HABs development, duration, and effects on water quality.
+- Researchers deployed advanced monitoring stations to nearshore and offshore sites on Skaneateles Lake, Owasco Lake, and Seneca Lake, which provide real-time water-quality information that contributes to the understanding of HABs development, duration, and effects on water quality.